 We kept the majority of our existing furniture (which has held up so well over the years despite the dogs climbing all over it) and we just swapped out the coffee table and bought a tall cabinet for added storage.
 Aside from changing out some of the furniture, we upgraded the trim, replaced our fireplace, changed out the hardwood floors from hickory to wirebrushed white oak, painted the walls (Benjamin Moore Gray Mist), had the ceilings smoothed out (we went from knockdown to flat) and replaced the trim and doors.
 Upgrading the fireplace was honestly one of the best projects we’ve done throughout our house.
 The size of the new fireplace and surround is more to scale with the ceiling height than our last fireplace was.
 It completely changed the feel of not only the living room, but also the adjoining dining and kitchen areas (keep scrolling to see before and after pics).

 Our living room opens up to our kitchen and entryway so we really wanted to update those areas as well to tie everything together.
 We painted our kitchen the same wall color as our living room, but the entryway walls are white with moulding details.
 The door on that main entry wall opens up to a staircase to our basement and that door has always bothered me because it’s pretty visible from most angles of the living room.
 We decided to make it more of a statement by swapping out the basic two-panel door we had with a circle three-panel door which I think adds the perfect elegant touch to that space.
 A lot of you guys have asked about that door because it’s often in the background of my mirror selfies.
 It’s made by a company called Woodgrain and I highly recommend them.
+You can find a dealer near you through this link.
 Their doors are such great quality.
-The door hardware is by Grandeur Hardware and it’s in a classic polished nickel finish.
+The door hardware is from Grandeur Hardware and it’s in a classic polished nickel finish.

 Our decor aesthetic leans toward French Country and our favorite place to shop for furniture is Restoration Hardware so we stuck with a lot of pieces from there, but also added in more affordable finds where it made sense.
 We have been swapping out most of our furniture, textiles and window coverings to Restoration Hardware pieces because of the durability and longevity of their items – which, in our experience, nothing else has compared to.
 Their pieces can be pricier, but so worth it.
 We also incorporated some affordable finds from Amazon and we always stick with a more affordable rug because we usually change it out every year thanks to the dogs.
 Keep scrolling for all of the details on each piece in our living room… and stay tuned for next week when I’ll be sharing my office makeover.